-The proper cold tire inflation pressure is listed on the driver's side B-Pillar.
+The proper cold tire inflation pressure is listed on the driver's side B-Pillar or rear edge of the driver's side door.

 Some vehicles may have Supplemental Tire Pressure Information for vehicle loads that are less than the maximum loaded vehicle condition.
 These pressure conditions will be found in the "Supplemental Tire Pressure Information" section of this manual.